Hard-Stuff/OTA-Hub-example_project/README.md

 2. Easily trace your code to your releases to your deployed firmware.
 3. Not locked into any eco-systems you probably aren't using already (you're probably already using GitHub).
 4. Client-agnostic!
 Implement OTA Hub on-top of secure or insecure\* connections, on 4G, NB-IoT, or WiFi modules.
-5. The DIY version is open-source, **completely free**, and GitHub hosting is also (currently) completely free!
+5. The OTA Hub Device Client pio package is open-source, so OTA is **completely free**, and GitHub/GitLab firmware building and hosting is also completely free!

 _\* Note that our default examples are for SSL-enabled connections, as GitHub requires a secure connection.
 As this is open-source, you can of course use your own storage buckets APIs for insecure connections etc._